The following is a Plus Edition article written by and copyright by Dick Eastman.

-Basic cell phones only place and receive telephone calls.
-Others add cameras.
+The original cell phones only placed and received telephone calls.
+Within a very few years, most cell phones added cameras.
 However, the real growth area lies with the intelligent cell phones that have built-in computer functionality.
 These are typically called “smartphones.”
-Let’s examine these and especially look at the genealogy applications available.
+Let’s examine these.

-Smartphones available today include the Apple iPhone, Android phones, Windows Mobile, Blackberry, and others.
-Besides serving as telephones, these smartphones allow the user to install and use various programs, such as web browsers, email programs, spreadsheet programs, word processors, genealogy programs, instant messaging programs, GPS navigation, and a wide variety of games.
-Most smartphones now have a variety of programs to choose from, including some that access and update Facebook and Twitter.
-In other words, smartphones are computers in the same manner as our desktop systems or laptop computers, only with much smaller display screens and tiny keyboards.
+Smartphones available today are mostly either the Apple iPhone or more often are Android phones with the operating software created by Google but with the phones are manufactured by a wide variety of manufacturers.
+Besides serving as telephones and cameras, these smartphones allow the user to install and use various programs, such as web browsers, email programs, spreadsheet programs, word processors, genealogy programs, instant messaging programs, GPS navigation, and a wide variety of games.
+Most smartphones now have a variety of programs to choose from, including some that access and update the cloud, Facebook, and Twitter.
+In other words, most of today’s smartphones are full-fledged computers in the same manner as our desktop systems or laptop computers, only with much smaller display screens and tiny keyboards.

 For a smaller group of users, especially in third-world countries, the smartphone may be the only computer the person owns.